stevenschwenke/SoftwareEngineeringCourse/management30.md

 ---

-### Reductionism
-- = deconstruct systems to understand its parts
-- then deconstruct these parts
-- Problem: doesn't work entirely, for example predicting weather or economy
-- root-cause-analysis (like "5 Whys") don't work necessarily because they discover only one root

----

-### Holism
-- = behavior of system is more than just behavior of parts
-- problems can be found by deconstructing a system, but they cannot be prevented by only looking at isolated parts

----

-### Hierarchical Management
-- management happens in levels
-- each level has its own rules and qualifications
-- mastering one level != being successful in another level
-- no need to be an expert about all lower levels, but knowing the fundamentals helps a lot!

----

-### Agile Management
-- = hierarchical management that embraces complexity and nonlinear thinking
-- making errors and learn from it

----

 ## Chapter 2 - Agile Software Development
 ### The way to agile
 - "agile" = new word for old virtues